IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/tutorials-and-examples/setup/integrate-tomtom-digital-cockpit-into-a-gradle-project.md

 ---
-title: Integrate TomTom IndiGO into a Gradle Project
+title: Integrate TomTom Digital Cockpit into a Gradle Project
 ---

-This pages contains the steps required to integrate the TomTom IndiGO platform into an existing Android Gradle project.
-If you are new to TomTom IndiGO, our recommendation is to use the examples as a starting point, as these already cover the steps described on this page.
-Use the steps on this page as a reference to integrate the TomTom IndiGO platform into an existing / newly created Android Gradle project.
+This pages contains the steps required to integrate the TomTom Digital Cockpit platform into an existing Android Gradle project.
+If you are new to TomTom Digital Cockpit, our recommendation is to use the examples as a starting point, as these already cover the steps described on this page.
+Use the steps on this page as a reference to integrate the TomTom Digital Cockpit platform into an existing / newly created Android Gradle project.
 These steps assume a basic level of experience with setting up Gradle build files using Kotlin.

 ## Maven repositories

-Gradle will need to be able to download TomTom IndiGO platform dependencies from TomTom's Maven repositories, for which login credentials are required.
+Gradle will need to be able to download TomTom Digital Cockpit platform dependencies from TomTom's Maven repositories, for which login credentials are required.
 These can be obtained from TomTom.

 Access to these repositories can be configured in Gradle as follows: